Nooksack Ridge in winter North Caascades Washington

 Winter Photography Tips, Gear:

-Keep it simple and organized: Try and keep your gear to a minimum and keep it organized.
+Keep it simple and organized: Try to keep your gear to a minimum and keep it organized.
 One of my absolute biggest frustrations with shooting in winter is dealing with buckles, straps, snaps, and zippers.
 Every item you’re wearing or carrying seems to latch and get tangled onto these fasteners.
 Trying to cope with the problem is compounded by the necessity of wearing gloves.
 Try and choose gear that has a minimum of these things and keep important items in easily accessible pockets or compartments.

 Keep it out of the snow: When photographing try and lay your pack, spare jacket, or another large item on the snow, then place needed articles on it to keep them dry and in view.
 It is incredibly easy to drop a filter or lens cap in the snow right in front of your feet and never find it again!